ndewijer/Investment-Portfolio-Manager-Backend/README.md

 ### Prerequisites

-- Go 1.21 or higher
+- Go 1.25 or higher
 - SQLite database from Python backend at `data/portfolio_manager.db`

 ### Installation

-1. Clone the repository (already done!)
+1. Clone the repository

 2. Copy the environment file:
 ```bash